niuware/niuware.github.io/quick-docs.md

     </tbody>
 </table>

 Here is an example using routing options.
 The first route will ignore a valid session even if it's contained in the <a href="#routing-admin">Application Admin Space</a> (which defines a login required by default).
-The second route will check a valid CSRF token only if it is accessed through a POST or DELETE request method.
+The second route will validate the CSRF token only if it is accessed through a POST or DELETE request method.
 The third route will verify the CSRF token for all requests and a valid session:

 {% highlight php %}
 [App/Config/Routes.php]